SyncfusionSuccinctlyE-Books/Real-World-Xamarin.Forms-Succinctly/README.md

 ## Looking for more _Succinctly_ titles?

-Check out the entire library of more than 190 _Succinctly_ e-books at [https://www.syncfusion.com/succinctly-free-ebooks](https://www.syncfusion.com/succinctly-free-ebooks).
+Check out the entire library of more than 190 _Succinctly_ ebooks at [https://www.syncfusion.com/succinctly-free-ebooks](https://www.syncfusion.com/succinctly-free-ebooks).